JuddieMoya/connect-four/README.md

         b)if/else check if column is full

-3. until a player gets four pieces connecting in a row(horizontally, vertically,diagonally), or they fill all of the columns (called a tie)
+3. stack pieces until a player gets four pieces connecting in a row(horizontally, vertically,diagonally), or they fill all of the columns (called a tie)

     1)set up if/ else statements for red win/black win or tie conditions